 The next stop is Greve in Chianti, which is considered by many as the gate into Chianti and is famous for its particularly shaped piazza or square that has been market place for the castles and walled villages in the surroundings since the Middle Ages.
 The square has a triangular shape and large porticos, dotted with nice shops and delightful restaurants.
 In the center stands the bronze staue of Giovanni da Verrazzano, explorer that discovered the Bay of New York.

-In Greve in Chianti you will also find the Cantine di Greve in chianti, probably the biggest wine shop in the Chianti area, and the best way of tasting up to 140 wines from different cellars in a vaulted, renovated ancient underground.
-Just purchase a card, choose the wines you want to taste, insert your carte in the tasting isle, put your glass under the nozzle, press the button and Voilà!
+In Greve in Chianti you will also find the Enoteca Falorni, probably the biggest wine shop in the Chianti area, and the best way of tasting up to 140 wines from different cellars in a vaulted, renovated ancient underground.
+Just purchase a card, choose the wines you want to taste, insert your card in the tasting isle, put your glass under the nozzle, press the button and voilà!

 You can also order local appetizers (cheese, ham and “bruschette” (grilled bread topped with many different sauces).
 If you prefer to stay outside, you will find a subsidiary of cantine di Greve on the main square.

-If it’s lunch time, you will find many nice restaurants on the main square.
-I recommend Osteria Nerbone in Chianti, were I had a tasteful Lampredotto (traditional Florence dish, based on boiled cow stomach: it may sound weird, but it’s delicious).
+If it’s lunch time, you will find many nice restaurants on the main square, where you can try the tasteful Lampredotto.
+It’s a traditional Florence dish, based on boiled cow stomach: it may sound weird, but it’s delicious.